HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `function`

-Called when a new region gets labeled, for example a new bbox is created. `region` is the object that got created
+Called when a new region gets labeled, for example, a new bbox is created. `region` is the object that was created.

 #### Example